greymatter-io/helm-charts/README.md

 ## Quickstart with Grey Matter

-The steps below provide a quickstart exmple to deploy Grey Matter.
+The steps below provide a quickstart example to deploy Grey Matter.

 ### Create Credentials